0x6461726B/lol-offset-dumper/README.md

 features:

-- automatic offset detection, no need to specify offset size anymore (except for TYPE OFFSET, still WIP)
+- automatic offset detection, no need to specify offset anymore (except for TYPE OFFSET, still WIP)
+- automatic offset SIZE detection, no need to specify the SIZE of TYPE OFFSET anymore
 - eye candy (colored text)
 - version of exe file
 - supports x64